percona/pmm-doc/docs/quickstart.md

 - Access to the RDS instance via a TCP port.

-The following steps are needed to add an Amazon RDS database instance to PMM:
+To add an Amazon RDS database instance to PMM, do the following:

 1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.